PennyLaneAI/qml/dependencies/README.md

 # Dependency Specification

-This directory houses the files that specify and constrain the dependencies required for QML demonstrations.
+This directory houses the files that specify and constrain the dependencies required for PennyLane demonstrations.
 These specifications ensure consistent and reproducible build and execution environments for all demos.

 ## Table of Contents